vedhavyas/codegen/Readme.md

 The Codegen is a command-line interface that helps you create a new project based on the provided specification using the power of the AI.
 It allows you to choose the model, provide a project name, and sync files locally.

+Note: The CLI will only get you started with the project with most of the work already done.
+As a developer, you still need to fix the mistakes in the Code.
+The more specific specification is, the better the results are.

 ## Usage

 Firstly, install the necessary dependencies and build the binary: